cdeLee/cdeLee/README.md

 ### I am a passionate developer who enjoys not only learning but helping others.
 Did I mention that I am a teacher by profession too? :blush: Well I am and we are going to teach each other a lot here.

 ### let me not get out of the way, I am a hard worker, able to work independently as well as working in a team.
-You can rely on me when it comes to accomplishing any task. ⚡ Fun fact: they used to call me Madam Excecutioner at varsity, well not of people don't get it twisted :smiley: , I am someone who can be trusted, I am an enemy of lies.
+You can rely on me when it comes to accomplishing any task. ⚡ Fun fact: they used to call me Madam Excecutioner at varsity, well not of people don't get it twisted :smiley: , I am someone who can be trusted and an enemy of lies.

 ## Below outlines some  of the important things you will find in this repository